BigBrotherBot/big-brother-bot/b3/docs/user_documentation/plugins/admin.rst

 aliases
 ^^^^^^^

-The :command:`!aliases` command shows at most 10 aliases of a player.
+Show at most 10 aliases of a player.

 .. rubric:: default required level